era-towers/static-content/files/modules-1.0.0/readme.txt

 - The Adventuring module now allows GM rolls to be visible or hidden to players using the Gaming Table module.

+- Changed add/edit and remove icons in the character profile dialog to better represent their intended actions.

+- Changed timeout for Adventuring, Character Sheet, Spellbook, Status and Gaming Table modules to 6 hours, and Character Creation module to 9 hours.

 - Party actions (party recover, party maneuver, GM roll visibility) will now be shown even during combat mode.

 - Changed the player roll history in the Gaming Table module to update automatically after every roll.

+- Races can now indicate a natural armor type, and an exhaustion modification.
+The natural armor type can also be changed later in the character.

 - Fixed: Z and Y critical results will now be correctly resolved as A criticals, with the corresponding movement up in the table keeping the location.